suno-ai/bark/README.md

 ## © License

-Bark is licensed under a non-commercial license: CC-BY 4.0 NC.
-The Suno models themselves may be used commercially.
-However, this version of Bark uses `EnCodec` as a neural codec backend, which is licensed under a [non-commercial license](https://github.com/facebookresearch/encodec/blob/main/LICENSE).
+Bark is licensed under the MIT License.

-Please contact us at `bark@suno.ai` if you need access to a larger version of the model and/or a version of the model you can use commercially.
+Please contact us at `bark@suno.ai` to request access to a larger version of the model.

 ## 📱 Community